organix/uFork/fpga/fomu/cpu/cpu.md

 are implied by the branch-type.
 If the branch is conditional,
 the test value (`D0`) is DROPed from the D-stack.
-If auto-increment/decrement are selected and `D0` was not zero, the ALU result is used to RPLC the `D0` value.
+If auto-increment/decrement are selected;
+if `R0` was zero it is DROPed, otherwise it is RPLCed by the ALU result.

 Finally, the `PC` selected in the ALU/MEM phase is used to fetch the next instruction to execute,